top of page

 Why Gulf Coast Winters Are Different

-When out-of-state contractors talk about winter roof damage, they talk about ice dams, snow load, and ice buildup.
-Those are not your problems here in Poplarville, Picayune, or Gulfport.
+When out-of-state contractors discuss winter roof damage, they mention ice dams, snow load, and ice buildup.
+But those aren’t your concerns here in Poplarville, Picayune, or Gulfport.

 Mississippi winters bring freeze-thaw cycles.
-Your roof heats to 55 degrees F in afternoon sun, then drops to 28 degrees F by midnight.
-That daily expansion and contraction is brutal on shingles, flashing, and sealants.
-It is like taking your roof to a gym and having it do 100 reps every single day for four months.
+Your roof heats to 55°F in the afternoon sun, then drops to 28°F by midnight.
+This daily expansion and contraction are brutal on shingles, flashing, and sealants.
+It’s like taking your roof to the gym and making it do 100 reps every single day for four months!

-Add in humidity that never leaves.
-We are talking 70 to 80 percent humidity throughout winter -- more moisture than many Northern states see in summer.
+Add in the humidity that never leaves.
+We’re talking 70 to 80 percent humidity throughout winter—more moisture than many northern states see in summer.
 This humidity penetrates your roof deck, gets trapped in attic spaces due to poor ventilation, and accelerates:

 The Hidden Cost of Skipped Winter Prep

-Here is what usually happens: A homeowner sees their roof "looks fine" in November and skips winterization.
-By February, after heavy rains and temperature swings, they discover water stains on ceilings, musty attic smells, or visible mold -- and now they have a problem that is not just a roof issue, it is a health issue and a major insurance claim disaster.
+Here’s what usually happens: A homeowner sees their roof "looks fine" in November and skips winterization.
+By February, after heavy rains and temperature swings, they discover water stains on ceilings, musty attic smells, or visible mold.
+Now, they have a problem that is not just a roof issue; it’s a health issue and a major insurance claim disaster.

-Water damage discovered because of preventable maintenance failure often results in claim denial or severe payment reduction.
+Water damage discovered due to preventable maintenance failure often results in claim denial or severe payment reduction.

-Worse, if mold develops, your insurance might not cover remediation, and you are looking at thousands out of pocket for professional mold removal.
+Worse, if mold develops, your insurance might not cover remediation.
+You could be looking at thousands out of pocket for professional mold removal.

 The math is simple: Spending a few hundred dollars on winterization now prevents thousands in damage and insurance complications later.